Lorica plumata: History

-The lorica plumata was originally a Sarmatian armor.
-The earliest reference to the armor was made by the historian Marcus Junianus Justinus.
-He explains that the armor was used for soldiers, horses. and that it protects the entire body.
-From a set of armor found at Vize, Turkey, we know that the armor was in use during the first half of the first century and that it had remained in use up to the third century.
-At the Battle of Lake Trasimene the consul Flaminius's armor is described as "a coat of mail with, attached to it, wrought iron scales mingled with gold."
-The armor Flaminius is wearing is possibly the lorica plumata.
+Originally a Sarmatian armor.
+Reference to this armor was made by the historian Marcus Junianus Justinus.
+He explains that the armor was used for soldiers and horses. and protected the whole body.
+Based on a set found in Vize, Turkey, it was already in use by the middle first century AD, and remained so through the middle third century.
+At the Battle of Lake Trasimene the consul Flaminius's armor is described as "a coat of mail with, attached to it, wrought iron scales mingled with gold", which matches the design of lorica plumata.
 It continued to be used up to the Marcomannic Wars.

 Current sets of armor

-One fragment of this armor was allegedly found near Rome.
-It was obtained by a Duchess who would then give it to the Altes Museum in Berlin.
-Another incomplete set is found in the Roman Museum in Augsburg.
-The Istanbul Archaeological Museum has a complete set of the armor.
-The armor was found in Vize.
-Other pieces were found in Ouddorp, Usk, Xanten, Dülük Baba Tepesi, and Mandeure.
-Several other pieces have been found, although the location where they were found is unknown.
-Most of these sets were located in northern Europe near the borders of the Ancient Roman Empire.
-However, that could be a result of more archaeological research in those regions and the greater presence of Roman artefacts near the Limes Germanicus.
-A possible reason behind the lack of remnants of the lorica plumata is that identifying the armor is difficult.
+One fragment of this armor was allegedly found near Rome, and ultimately donated to the Altes Museum in Berlin.
+Another incomplete set is held at the Roman Museum in Augsburg.
+The Istanbul Archaeological Museum has a complete set of the armor, found in Vize.
+Other pieces were found in Ouddorp, Usk, Xanten, Dülük Baba Tepesi, and Mandeure, alongside several other pieces of unclear origin.
+Most come from northern Europe, in the border territories of the Roman Empire, but this may arise from greater archaeological attention on these regions and increased Roman activity near the Limes Germanicus.
+Identifying lorica plumata can also be a challenge, which may artificially reduce its apparent prevalence.